-The Office of the Dean of Students and Judicial Affairs at Tuskegee University directs its efforts toward promoting student academic success, student personal and professional development, and enhancing the quality of campus life.
+The Office of the Dean of Students and Student Conduct at Tuskegee University directs its efforts toward promoting student academic success, student personal and professional development, and enhancing the quality of campus life.
 The Division develops, implements and manages programs, services and activities that ensure the development of competencies that complement the academic mission of the University.

 Dean of Students

 - Advocate for the needs of all students

 - Promote a diverse and socially responsible learning community

 Students who engage in programs, activities, and services provided by Student Conduct and Conflict Resolution will [or will be able to]:

 - Articulate Tuskegee University’s community expectations (Student Codes of Conduct) and practice these expectations in their day-to-day campus activities.

 - Demonstrate accountability and responsibility for their actions as members of the Tuskegee University community.